awsdocs/iam-user-guide/doc_source/best-practices.md

 For custom policies, we recommend that you use managed policies instead of inline policies\.
 A key advantage of using these policies is that you can view all of your managed policies in one place in the console\.
 You can also view this information with a single AWS CLI or AWS API operation\.
 Inline policies are policies that exist only on an IAM identity \(user, group, or role\)\.
 Managed policies are separate IAM resources that you can attach to multiple identities\.
 For more information, see [Managed Policies and Inline Policies](access_policies_managed-vs-inline.md)\.

 If you have inline policies in your account, you can convert them to managed policies\.
-To do this, copy the policy to a new managed policy, attach the new policy to the identity that has the inline policy\.
+To do this, copy the policy to a new managed policy\.
+Next, attach the new policy to the identity that has the inline policy\.
 Then delete the inline policy\.
 You can do this using the instructions below\.

 **To convert an inline policy to a managed policy**